 The Residence Life Staff offer our boarding students stability and continuity 24/7.
 Residents live in single or double rooms on two floors of the residence hall, which is conveniently on the upper floors of the main academic building.
-Our residential facilities include wireless Internet access, student lounges, a fully equipped and stocked kitchen, study rooms, a computer lab, shower facilities, fitness room, and a laundry room.
+Our residential facilities include wireless Internet access, student lounges, a kitchen, study rooms, a computer lab, shower facilities, fitness room, and a laundry room.
 Our Residence Life staff are present on both floors at all times.
 After school hours, boarding students have access to our library, music practice rooms, dining hall, and kitchen.

 Westleigh Road Foods provides balanced and healthy meals to our boarding students daily and lunch to the entire Woodlands community on school days.
-They also stock our residence hall kitchen with healthy snacks that are available to students at all times.

 The Woodlands Residence Life Program gives boarders a special perspective about the Sacred Heart community.
 Living in our dorms provides an opportunity to become fully immersed in the school’s academic and extracurricular programs.
 Residents gather regularly to share meals, to socialize, to experience different cultures, and to make lifelong friends.

 We encourage our boarders to make their rooms and common areas feel like home.
 Family pictures, student art, hometown memorabilia, and white boards with quotes and messages adorn the hallways and room walls.

 Woodlands welcomes parents on campus at any time.
 We encourage parents to contact their daughter’s Advisor to assist communication with both the school and their child.
 The Advisory Program provides valuable support to families during their daughter’s time at Woodlands.